gabeduke/opsdroid-docker/README.md

 *Setup:*
 * Make sure you have the [prerequisites](Prerequisites) installed.

-* Copy `config/jenkins_credentials.yaml.example` to `config/jenkins_credentials.yaml` with the username and password you intend to use when setting up Jenkins.
-This will allow the opsdroid bot to connect and build jobs.
+*Deploy:*
+* run `example.build_stack.sh`: This will pull in the remote docker-compose file for the Opsdroid-Jenkins skill, merge it with the docker-compose file in this repository, and deploy the bot container alongside a jenkins instance.
+    * Optional Configuration steps:
+        * Edit `config/jenkins_credentials.yaml` to match the credentials you intend on using for jenkins
-* Copy `config/example.configuration.yaml` to `config/configuration.yaml`.
-You may also want to add any skills or customizations from another opsdroid configuration.
+        * Edit `config/configuration.yaml` to include any skills or customizations from another opsdroid configuration.
 However, be advised that there are some configurations that are necessary for opsdroid to function well in a container.

-*Deploy:*
-* Run `./build_stack.sh`.
-This will pull in the remote docker-compose file for the Opsdroid-Jenkins skill, merge it with the docker-compose file in this repository, and deploy the bot container alongside a jenkins instance.
+There are no customizations necessary for this example to function.
     * Verify the containers are running: `docker ps`
     * Verify the bot is running: `docker logs opsdroid` (`CTRL + C` to exit)
     * Verify Jenkins is running: `docker logs jenkins`.
 On first run, make sure you grab the *First Time Authentication Token* (`CTRL + C` to exit)